Moorland

 Inherited Character

-Archaeological work based on the analysis of environmental samples taken from peat deposits at Stoke Flat, just west of the South Yorkshire border, (Long et al 1998) allow a more detailed localised picture of the environment.
-The field systems and monuments of Stoke Flat are comparable to others found at similar altitudes in the East Moors (c.300m AOD) such as those in this zone to the west of the Burbage Brook.
-The data suggests that the Bronze Age field-systems found in the East Moors of the Peak District may have survived in use into the 1st millennium BC (Long et al 1998, 516) in a landscape still largely characterised at this altitude by open woodland punctuated with small scale field systems with some cultivation of cereal crops.
+Analysis of environmental samples taken from peat deposits at Stoke Flat, just west of the South Yorkshire border (Long et al 1998), allow a more detailed localised picture of the environment to be developed.
+The field systems and monuments of Stoke Flat are comparable to others found at similar altitudes (300m AOD) on the moors, such as those in this zone to the west of the Burbage Brook.
+The Stoke Flat data suggests that the Bronze Age field-systems found on the eastern moors of the Peak District may have stayed in use into the 1st millennium BC (ibid, 516) in a landscape still largely characterised, at this altitude, by open woodland punctuated with small scale field systems where there was some cultivation of cereal crops.
 A sharp decline in the remaining woodland cover becomes apparent in the period 373 BC – 223 BC (in the Middle Iron Age).
-Notably this decline in tree pollen appears to be associated with a concurrent decline in microfossils indicative of cereal cultivation – instead the sequences have been described as indicating the establishment of “a more open environment dominated by moor and grassland types” (ibid, 511).
-The work at Stoke Flat did not associate this episode of tree decline with a deliberate act of human clearance, instead suggesting that during a period of climatic change, the direct management of the fields and woodlands of the East Moors was abandoned, leading to increased uncontrolled grazing of the woodlands, which were consequently unable to regenerate in the wetter climate (ibid, 517-518).
+Notably, this decline in tree pollen appears to be associated with a similar decline in the microfossils indicative of cereal cultivation – instead the pollen sequences have been described as indicating the establishment of “a more open environment dominated by moor and grassland types” (ibid, 511).
+The work at Stoke Flat suggests that during a period of climatic change the direct management of the fields and woodlands of the eastern moors was abandoned, leading to increased uncontrolled grazing that consequently left the woodlands unable to regenerate in the wetter climate (ibid, 517-518).

 Later Characteristics

-During the medieval period the moorland landscape is likely to have been more extensive than that of today with many of the areas of ‘Surveyed Enclosure’ and ‘Piecemeal Enclosure’ countryside found to the east ‘improved’ by enclosing and intensively grazing areas of former rough ground.
-On higher land the moors continued to be an important resource for the inhabitants of the valleys below.
-The moors were generally seen as a resource held ‘in common’, meaning not that they were owned by all but that particular groups held traditional rights to graze animals and gather resources such as bracken for thatch and bedding and heather and peat for fuel (Bevan 2004, 89).
-Despite these common rights the open moors remained the legal property of individuals, property claims and rights of access could be and were open to question.
-Bevan (114-115) highlights a legal battle beginning in 1574 over the precise line of the boundary between Hallam and Hathersage Moors and the ownership of the commons and cottages at Moscar (these areas form the western boundary of the ‘Hallam and Burbage Moors’ character area).
-The legalities of the case dragged on for over 150 years, the boundary eventually formalised and marked (boundary stones still a legible feature of much of its length) to the Hallamshire side of Moscar.
+During the medieval period the moorland landscape is likely to have been more extensive than that of today, with many areas to the east having been ‘improved’ by enclosing and intensively grazing areas of former rough ground (see ‘Surveyed Enclosure’ and ‘Assarted Enclosure’).
+The moors on higher land continued to be an important resource for the inhabitants of the valleys below.
+The moors were generally seen as a resource held ‘in common’, meaning not that they were owned by all but that particular groups held traditional rights to graze animals and gather resources such as bracken for thatch and bedding, and heather and peat for fuel (Bevan 2004, 89).
+Despite these common rights, the open moors remained the legal property of individuals, meaning that property claims and rights of access could be and were open to question.
+A legal battle over the precise line of the boundary between Hallam and Hathersage Moors and the ownership of the commons and cottages at Moscar (which form the western boundary of the ‘Hallam and Burbage Moors’ character area), beginning in 1574, is an example (Bevan 2004, 114-115).
+The legalities of the case dragged on for over 150 years; the boundary was eventually formalised and marked (boundary stones still a legible feature along much of its length) to the Hallamshire side of Moscar.
 Something of the practical importance of what may seem legal technicalities can be garnered from the protests made by ‘men of Bradfield’ in 1705 that demanded the restoration of their rights of common on Derwent Moors.

 Bibliography